okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 - An error or exception condition generated within the currently running process
 - OS determines if the condition is fatal
+	- moved to the Exit state and a process switch occurs
+	- action will depend on the nature of the error